Buddha09/Mixup_barcode_in_finance/README.md

   `robustness` stages to see the full sensitivity, and `walkforward` for an out-of-sample estimate.

-## Citation

-If this code is useful in your work, please cite the accompanying paper, *Mixup Barcodes for Topology-Aware Financial Decision Making*, and the underlying method:

 > Wagner, H., Arustamyan, N., Wheeler, M., & Bubenik, P. (2024).
 Mixup
 > barcodes: quantifying geometric-topological interactions between point